ContinuumDAO/ctmdao-docs/ContinuumDAO/RunningInstructions/NodeRunningInstruction.md

 ## Node Running Instructions Using Docker

 For most people, this is the sensible way to run a node.
-No need to do a source installation.
+No need to do a source installation as described [here](#node-running-instructions-from-source).

 1. **Preparation**